Empowering Syrian Refugee Kids in Montreal

 Wednesday August 10, 2016

-Like many, I was moved by the plight of Syrian refugees and wanted to make a contribution to the integration of Syrian kids in Montreal.
-And so I offered my time and dedication to the Montreal community with professional henna service as a way to raise money for Camp Cosmos and Syrian Kids at Camp – to welcome 30 Syrian children this summer in our downtown camp and new West Island camp.
+Like many, Sinthusha was moved by the plight of Syrian refugees and wanted to make a contribution to the integration of Syrian kids in Montreal.
+And so she offered her time and dedication to the Montreal community with professional henna service as a way to raise money for Camp Cosmos and Syrian Kids at Camp – to welcome 30 Syrian children this summer in our downtown camp and new West Island camp.

-My parents being Sri Lankan refugees who came to Canada in the 1980s, I am aware of the struggles faced by families arriving in a new country, and am particularly concerned about the well-being of children.
+Sinthusha’s parents being Sri Lankan refugees who came to Canada in the 1980s, she is aware of the struggles faced by families arriving in a new country, and particularly concerned about the well-being of children.

-Through my dedication and perseverance, I made a donation of $600 to buy art supplies for Camp Cosmos.
-I wanted to make a positive impact in my local community so I chose to help children and in particular Syrian refugee kids.
-Seeing war and violence at a young age, I believe that having a way to express their inner thoughts and feelings through art is a therapeutic way to heal their souls.
-And thus, donated my time and energy to raise money through my form of art.
+Sinthusha made a donation of $600 to buy art supplies for Camp Cosmos.
+She wanted to make a positive impact in her local community so she chose to help recently arrived Syrian refugee kids.
+Seeing war and violence at a young age, she believes that having a way to express their inner thoughts and feelings through art can be a therapeutic way to heal their souls.

 Once again thank you so much to all those who helped me make it possible for Camp Cosmos to buy art supplies for the kids.
-I hope that by cultivating their love for art, that they grow up to use it as a way to release their emotions and to heal their souls.
+Sinthusha hopes that by cultivating their love for art, that they grow up to use it as a way to release their emotions and to heal their souls.